Furnyr/Dissonity/ALPHA_CHANGELOG.md

 ---

+# 2024-12-18 - alpha progress 4

+This alpha progress version is centered around migrating from RpcBridge to hiRPC and fixing a few bugs.

+- A Dissonity activity can now interact with the JS level
+- The "BridgeLib" term is now outdated (read the new wiki!)

+## Dissonity (internal)

+- Fixed some types (reported by JadenH)

+- Implemented hiRPC APIs

+- Mobile resolution fix

+- Changed "\[Dissonity\]:" to "\[Dissonity\]" in logs

+- Api.Initialize works inside Awake

+- The DiscordMock is generated if you don't add it manually

+- Merged all bridge public methods (that wouldn't be public if they didn't need to be) into \_HiRpcInput

+- Deleted classes only meant to be used with the Discord HTTP API.
+Dissonity will only handle the activity RPC, use another Unity SDK along with Dissonity if you need to use the Discord API.

+## Dissonity (WebGL Template)

+- Added a mechanism to automatically regenerate the template if the package.json version is higher than the template version (version.json).

+- The loader script is now part of the hiRPC interface.
+Also, I found a way to remove the errors caused by conditional compilation by wrapping the variables around strings.

+- Added thumbnail.png

+## Dissonity (API)

+- Added 1.7.0 to 1.8.0 features from the official SDK

+- Added Max resolution option

+## Dissonity (Node.js project)

+- Updated build script

+- Removed matchmaking room (contribution by Semanual)

+## CI

+Use `pnpm bundle` in `./utils` to compile hiRPC, hiRPC interface and hiRPC utils and move them to the Unity folder.

+## hiRPC

+It still needs to be polished, but it's functional.
+The current documentation only explains its purpose and the way it works.
+The hiRPC API will be documented once it's stable.

+## hiRPC Interface

+Added initial version.
+The .jslib plugin and the loader script are now in this folder.

+## Website

+- Fixed resizing issues

+## Next

+The next thing I'm working on is polishing and adding features to hiRPC, some QoL changes and more documentation.

+---

 # 2024-11-24 - fix: use url overrides

 This commit modifies the `index.html` main script and some "compiled" TypeScript.
 This is a transitory change, since it fixes code that will soon be replaced by the hiRPC.